ADACS-Australia/swinburne-rc-docs/docs/volumes.md

 !!! note
     Trial projects do **not** allow for any volumes by default.
 You must request to increase your quota, or join a project that has a non-zero quota for volumes before you can continue.

-To create a new volume, select `Volumes > Volumes` from the left panel on your dashboard, then press the `+ Create Volume` button.
+To create a new volume, select `Project > Volumes > Volumes` from the left panel on your dashboard, then press the `+ Create Volume` button.

 ![](images/volumes.png)